starship/starship/docs/pt-BR/config/README.md

 ## CPP

 The `cpp` module shows some information about your `C++` compiler.
 By default, the module will be shown if the current directory contains a `.cpp`, `.hpp`, or other `C++`-related files.

+> [!TIP] This module is disabled by default.
+Para habilitar, defina `disabled` para `false` no seu arquivo de configuração.

 ### Opções